Ammarkhat/libfiveAll/README.md

 (Tested on Mac OS X with dependencies installed via Homebrew.)

-Check add-web-assembly-support branch for my latest changes.
+Check testorcles and (add-web-assembly-support older) branch for my latest changes.

 ----